 Bismuth subsalicylate may also be used for purposes not listed in this medication guide.

 round, pink, imprinted with GDC 122

 What are the possible side effects of bismuth subsalicylate?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop taking this medicine and call your doctor at once if you have a serious side effect such as:
+Stop taking this medicine and call your doctor at once if you have:

-Less serious side effects include:
+Common side effects include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.